franciscomvargas/descraper/README.md

 ## Description
 This project purpose is to webscrape the web by feeding an webpage URL and conver the source-page (HTML) into text with [Trafilatura](https://github.com/adbar/trafilatura/) and retrieve answers from the page with [NeuralQA](https://github.com/victordibia/neuralqa/) (Large Datasets Question Answer).

-Additionally was implemented the conversion of html table into Excel and/or CSV format with [pandas.read_html](https://pandas.pydata.org/docs/reference/api/pandas.read_html.html).
+Additionally was implemented the conversion of html tables into Excel and/or CSV format with [pandas.read_html](https://pandas.pydata.org/docs/reference/api/pandas.read_html.html).

 ## How it works
 ### First Steps: